codesavory/blendsoy_plugin_v2/readme.txt

 $tar xvjf filename.tar.bz2
 3. Open Terminal, go to this folder location you just extracted, run cmd:
 $./blender
-4. You will now be running Blender, you can have fun with it here.

 Steps to setup PySoy scripts below:
 1. Copy the pysoy module "soy.cpython-34m.so" from python packages location: